 Excess cortisol eventually transmits to the fetal system via the placenta.
 Whilst the placental enzyme 11 β-hydroxysteroid-dehydrogenase type 2 works to modulate cortisol between the mother and fetus and provide a protective barrier by converting it to inactive cortisone, research has found that that persistent exposure to stress eventually inhibits this enzyme (Dy et al, 2008).
 As a result, the barrier between maternal stress and the fetal system is eroded.

-Whilst the existing research does well to document the immediate maternal-fetal mechanism of stress transmission, there needs to be more inclusion of the bigger picture including paternal transmission, ancestral inheritance and older transgenerational effects of epigenetic alteration.
+There are also alternative mechanisms of stress transmission beyond the maternal-fetal HPA axis that are not yet fully understood.
+Furthermore, while existing research primarily focuses on the maternal-fetal direction of stress transfer, there needs to be more inclusion of other factors such as paternal transmission, ancestral inheritance, and older transgenerational effects of epigenetic alteration.

 Indeed, studies have found that babies who have not been directly exposed to maternal glucocorticoids are also at risk because the impact of stress is such that it can be transmitted to one or two subsequent generations through the epigenetic changes (Harris & Seckl, 2011).